top of page

 What’s being done with the plastics collected?

-The soft plastic collected will be delivered to recycling partners who will then sort, weigh and process the soft plastics into a variety of products, including an additive for making asphalt roads, a replacement for aggregate in concrete and a material for making shopping trolleys and baskets.
+The soft plastic collected will be delivered to recycling partners who will then sort, weigh and process the soft plastics into a variety of products.
+Depending on the recycler, the collected plastics could be either mechanically or chemically recycled.

 The best way to understand how to dispose of packaging material responsibly is to refer to the ARL (Australasian Recycling Label) on the packaging.
 You want to be looking out for soft plastic packaging with the ‘check locally’, ‘return to store’ or ‘drop off’ labels on the packaging.
 Learn more about what each label means here.